FeiYao-Edinburgh/CS-hardware-software/Notes/setupComEnv.md

 Assuming you want to install miniconda in `/exports/csce/datastore/geos/users/s1855106/miniconda`, the whole process is as follows.
 1. Download [Miniconda3](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh) with `curl https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -o Miniconda3-latest-Linux-x86_64.sh`.
 2. Install Miniconda3 using `bash Miniconda3-latest-Linux-x86_64.sh -p /exports/csce/datastore/geos/users/s1855106/miniconda/base`. (**NB** Allow conda init)
 3. Install `geo` env using `conda env create -vv -n geo -f environment.yml`. (**NB** `conda env create` as a whole is a command whose options can be checked by using `conda env create --help`.
-For convenience, `environment.yml` can be downloaded from https://github.com/geoschem/GEOSChem-python-tutorial. [`environment.yml` can surely be created manually or by `conda env export > environment.yml`](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#))
+For convenience, `environment.yml` can be downloaded from [GEOSChem-python-tutorial](https://github.com/geoschem/GEOSChem-python-tutorial).
+[We can also create `environment.yml` manually or by `conda env export > environment.yml`](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#))
 4. Activate geo env with `conda activate geo` (**NB** In a later time I have defined a short-cut, `geo`, for this command).
 5. (optional) Install other packages like gdal and so forth with `conda install gdal numba` or `pip install calmap` if necessary.
 6. (optional) [Installing `somoclu` from the `conda-forge` channel](https://github.com/conda-forge/somoclu-feedstock) can help avoid warning when importing it, which is the case for `pip install somoclu` for the moment.